frelon/suse-elemental/docs/configuration-directory.md

 ## Operating System

-Customers can provide configurations related to the operating system using the `install.yaml` and `os.yaml` files.
+Users can provide configurations related to the operating system through the `install.yaml` and `os.yaml` files.

 ### install.yaml

-The `install.yaml` file enables customers to configure the OS installation process by introducing the following API:
+The `install.yaml` file enables users to configure the OS installation process by introducing the following API:

 ```yaml
 bootloader: grub